GitHooksDotIO/githooks-io-service/Roadmap.md

 ### Usage statistics
 Start tracking how many repositories are using a given GitHook, giving users an idea of a GitHook's popularity.

-### Dedicated admin screen for your contributed GitHooks
-Rather than shoehorning the admin stuff into the GitHook view, offer a dedicated admin view.

 ## In the pipeline

 ### 'Select' GitHook parameter type